Christo08/ram_password_reader/README.md

 # ram_password_reader
 A command line tool for extracting passwordsand footprints of passwords after a file was unlocked from a memory dump.
-This tool was built for use in a Windows 10 environment, with memory dumps from a Windows XP environment.It makes use of the string command line tool.
+This tool was built for use in a Windows 10 environment, with memory dumps from a Windows XP environment.It makes use of the strings command line tool.
 The tool can find passwords and footprints for .zip file, .xlsx files and ftp connets

 ## Installation and Setup
 To install the tool simply clone the repo (see command below) and extract the string program from the zip file in the same directory.